County of Santa Barbara

 PUBLIC WORKS DEPARTMENT

-Wallace Group, Inc. for Lakeview/Orcutt Road/SR 135 Intersection Feasibility Study (Board
+Contractor, Wallace Group, Inc. for Lakeview/Orcutt Road/SR 135 Intersection Feasibility

-Public Works Roads-Capital Infrastructure Fund for Services and Supplies funded by Discretionary
+in Public Works Roads-Capital Infrastructure Fund for Services and Supplies funded by

 c) Determine that the proposed action to amend a professional services agreement does not

-to CEQA Guideline Section 15378(b)(5), because it consists of an administrative activity that will
+pursuant to CEQA Guideline Section 15378(b)(5), because it consists of an administrative

 A-35)